Fort Abercrombie |

 (1941 - 1948), Kodiak, Kodiak Island

 Located at Miller Point was Battery 404 (1944 - 1946).
 Nearby on Spruce Cape was an Anti Motor Torpedo Boat battery.
 Battery 297 was to be located either on Spruce Cape or Spruce Island (near Ouzinkie), but it was never built.
-Several structures still remain.
+Several other structures still remain.
 A Coast Guard/Navy base is currently located at Spruce Cape.
 Fire-control stations were located on Mount Herman and Kizhuyak Point.

 ¤¤ Fort Tidball